KremkowLab/Gehr_et_al_2023_eLife/README.md

 /Code/: .ipynb files to plot the 5 main figures

-To reproduce the figures, download the repository and in 'Data' folder adjust the 'data_dir' in the .ipynb files to the corresponding downloaded directory.
+To reproduce the figures, download the repository and adjust the 'data_dir'.